ModeShape/modeshape-examples/README.md

 See [this ModeShape community article](http://community.jboss.org/wiki/ModeShapeandMaven) for help on how to install Maven 3.

+# Looking for ModeShape 2.x examples?

+The code on the 'master' branch works against the latest ModeShape 3.0 release, but a different branch contains the examples for use with ModeShape 2.x.
+To get to those, use the Git `checkout` command to switch branches:

+    $ git checkout 2.x

+and then use the Maven command to build the examples (same as above).

 # Need help?

 ModeShape is open source software with a dedicated community.
 If you have any questions or problems, post a question in our